TRANSLATORS INTRODUCTION

 "My dear brothers" - began Can Canis:

 "The hour of our definitive liberation is near.
 At our signal, hundreds of thousands of our brothers will rise as a single mass and fall upon the men, upon the tyrants, with flashing speed.
-Man will disappear from the face of the planet and even his footprint will vanish with him.
+Man will disappear from the face of the planet and even his footprints will vanish with him.
 Then we will be the masters of the earth, or so we will be again, it would be better to say, because first of all we were like no other, at the dawn of the millennia, before the anthropoid appeared in the virgin forests and their howls of terror reverberated in the ancient caves.
 Ah! we all carry the organic memory in the globules of our blood, if the phrase permits me, of those blessed times when we were the kings of the world.
 Then, the sun, still matted with flames to the naked eye, enormous and parching, warmed the earth with love in all its surface, from the forests, to the seas, the ravines, and the hills, a mist had been exhaled, thick and warm which invited laziness and bliss.
 The Divine Sea was still forging and destroying its inconsistent archipelagos, woven of seaweed and madrepores; the distant mountain range was smoking from the thousand mouths of its volcanoes, and at night a fiery region of a vibrant red, lent it a strange and fearful glory.
 The moon, still young and lush, shaken by the continuous bombardment of its craters, appeared enormous and red in space, and in its mysterious light, the lion saepelius rose formidably from its cavern; the auroch raised its powerful head among the bushes, and the mastodon contemplated the profile of the mountains, which, according to the expression of an Arab poet, deceived him as being the silhouette of a gigantic grandfather.
 The flying saurians of the early ages, the iguanodonts with short heads and colossal bodies, the slow and clumsy megateriums, felt not their repose disturbed except by the sonorous murmur of the genesis sea, which forged the future of the world in its entrails.

 "How happy our parents were in their warm and pious nest in the land of that time, enveloped in the soft emerald hair of its immense vegetation, like a virgin coming out of the bath...!
 How happy...!
 To their roars, to their inarticulate cries, only the echoes of the mountains responded...
 But one day with curiosity they saw the appearance of, among the thousand varieties of quadrumanes that populated the forests and filled them with their unpleasant cries, a species of blond monkeys that, more frequently than the others, straightened themselves out and maintained a vertical position, whose hair was less coarse, whose jaws were less rough, whose movements were smoother, more rhythmic, more undulating, and in whose large, curly eyes burned a strange and enigmatic spark that our parents hadn't seen in any other eyes on earth.
 Those monkeys were weak and miserable...
 How easy it would have been for our gigantic grandparents to have exterminated them forever...!
 And indeed, how many times when the horde slept in the middle of the night, protected by the flickering light of their bonfires, a herd of mastodons, frightened by some cataclysm, broke through a weak fence of fire and passed by, crushing bones and smashing lives; or a mob of felines who stalked the bonfires' extinction, and once their firey guardian had disappeared, had entered the camp and were offered a feast of memorable succulence...!
-Despite such catastrophes, those quadrumanes, those fragile little beasts, with mysterious eyes, who knew how to light the fire, multiplied; and one day, a disastrous day for us, it occurred to a male of the horde, to defend himself, to lay hold of a tree branch, as the gorillas did, and sharpen it with a stone, as the gorillas never dreamed of doing.
+Despite such catastrophes, those quadrumanes multiplied, those fragile little beasts, with mysterious eyes, who knew how to light the fire; and one day, a disastrous day for us, it occurred to a male of the horde, to defend himself, to lay hold of a tree branch, as the gorillas did, and sharpen it with a stone, as the gorillas never dreamed of doing.
 From that day our destiny was fixed in existence: man had invented the machine, and that pointed stake was his scepter, the king's scepter that had been given to him by nature...
 Why remember our long millennia of slavery, pain and death...?
 Man, not content with making the roughest of tasks our destiny, rewarded with us poor treatment, and made many of us his habitual delicacy, condemned us to vivisection and analogous martyrdoms, and hecatombs followed hecatombs without any protest, without any movement of mercy...
 Nature, however, reserved higher destinies for us than to be eaten in perpetuity by our tyrants.
 Progress, which is the condition of everything that it animates, did not exempt us from its law; and through the centuries, something divine was in our rudimentary spirits, a luminous germ of intellectuality, of a future humanity, that sometimes glowed sweetly in the eyes of my grandfather the dog, whom a wise man called in the eighteenth century (post J.C.) a candidate for humanity; in the pupils of the horse, elephant or monkey, it had been developing in the most intimate breasts of our being, until, centuries and centuries past, it flourished in unspeakable manifestations of cerebral life...
-The language emerged monosyllabic, rude, timid, imperfect, from our lips; thought opened up like a celestial flower in our heads, and one day it could be said that the new gods were already on earth; for the second time in the course of history, the Creator uttered a fiat, et homo factus fuit.[Translator's note: "and man was created"]
+The language emerged monosyllabic, rude, timid, imperfect, from our lips; thought opened up like a celestial flower in our heads, and one day it could be said that the new gods were already on earth; for the second time in the course of history, the Creator uttered a fiat, et homo factus fuit.["and man was created"]

 "They did not look upon this gradual emergence of humanity with benevolent eyes; but they had to accept the fait accompli, and not being able to extinguish it, they chose to make use of it...
 Our slavery continued, then, and has continued in another form: we are no longer eaten, we are treated with apparent kindness and respect, we are sheltered, we are accommodated, we are called to participate, in a word, in all the advantages of social life; but man continues to be our guardian, he scrupulously measures our rights... and he leaves the roughest and most painful parts of all life's labors for us.
 We are not free, we are not masters, and we want to be masters and free...
-This is why we've met here a long time ago, that is why we've pondered and planned our emancipation many centuries ago, and that is why very soon, the last revolution on the planet, the cry of rebellion of animals against man, will explode, filling the universe with dread and defining the equality of all mammals that populate the earth..."
+This is why we met here long ago, that is why we've pondered and planned our emancipation many centuries ago, and that is why very soon, the last revolution on the planet, the cry of rebellion of animals against man, will explode, filling the universe with dread and defining the equality of all mammals that populate the earth..."

 Thus spoke Can Canis, and this was, in all probability, the last speech delivered before the dreadful conflagration which we have related.